Our article goes over AI photography with you. We explore how artificial intelligence (AI) is changing the world of photography.

 AI programs and hardware are becoming a common part of photography.
 This article has shown some of the industry trends with AI photography.
 And we’ve looked at some of the products companies are working on.

 The race is on for developers to build even better AI technology.
 And we will all benefit from AI in photography.
-You can check out our post on Lightroom‘s new AI masking tool!
+You can continue learning more about AI by reading our article on what an AI camera is!